Updated 22 January 2021

 COVID-19 and International Travel for Sport information sheet

 Athletes have a natural desire to compete internationally in the 12 months preceding an Olympic/Paralympic Games.
 Athletes, coaches and sport organisations need to recognise however that in these extraordinary times, the potential risks of international travel may outweigh the perceived benefits.

 All international travel from Australia is currently prohibited, with exemptions in few circumstances.If you are considering seeking an exemption, please review the AIS International Travel for Sport information sheet.

 Travelling to sporting events

 As of the 25th of March, the Federal Government has issued a complete ban on international travel.
-Except for returning back to Australia there should be no international travel for sport or training purposes.
+The Federal government specifies the current exemptions for international travel here.

 Based on their individual circumstances, sports should take prudent steps with regard to test events, international competitions and training camps.
 The Smart Traveller web page provides advice regarding the current travel advice for Australians.
 This will include an overall recommendation and specific note of COVID-19 contribution if this is applicable.